andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

   def make
     put_instant_in_cup
     add_hot_water
-    puts "We should be using an Aeropress" end
+    puts "We should #make_properly with an Aeropress" end

   def make_properly